vclteam/VCL.JS/README.md

 These are the features that make VCL.JS a joy to use:
 - Visual Component Library- include Page,Grid,Input,Gauges,Charts and many more
+- Visual studio integration
+- Node.js / IIS backend
-- Pure javascript
+- Pure typescript
 - Single page application
-- .Net Backend
 - Data binding
 - Simple database query execution
 - Routing